ashleyd480/noob-algorithm-code-practice/my-leetcode/1913-maximum-product-difference-between-two-pairs.md

 We then initialize another priorityQueue called `minHeap` that has the numbers in default ascending order.
 `.poll()` retrieves the smallest numbers (also both at the front of that "line").

-Note: even though this method sorts, in the context of a PriorityQueue in Java, the sorting process itself (done internally using a binary heap) is optimized to maintain efficient operations.
-Therefore, the comparator does not put big dent into time complexity in this case.
+Note: even though this method appears to sort, in the context of a PriorityQueue in Java, the sorting process itself (done internally using a binary heap) is optimized to maintain efficient operations.
+In other words, the efficiency of a priority queue comes from its use of a heap data structure, not from fully sorting the elements.
+As elements are inserted, then the elements can be sorted to maintain the heap property as determined by the comparator.
 And what's nice and more efficient about this method is we can use `maxHeap` and `minHeap` to easily find the two largest and 2 smallest.

+## Attempt 1
 Da code below:
 ```
 class Solution {